alemanchris/China_application/README.md

-Project: China_app
+Project Title: China Application

-This repository is private.
+This repository is public.

-It contains the SBI base code and China application Any object in the Codes folder should be pushed and commited through github otherwise it will be deleted when reloading the online repo.
+It contains the SBI base code.

+Any object in the "Codes" folder should be pushed and commited through github otherwise it will be deleted when reloading the online repo.

-Please branch!
+Please do not commit to the master branch directly.
+Please branch.